Kroc/v80/README.md

 ## ~~Features~~

+- No linker, we have linker at home &rarr; includes
 - No Macros!
-Copy + Paste is your friend
+Copy + Paste is your friend or re-use includes
-- No linker, we have linker at home &rarr; includes
 - No decimal numbers.
 Let's face it, you think in hexadecimal anyway
 - No floating point numbers.
 Have you _tried_ coding floats on an 8-bit CPU??
 - No negative numbers.
 It's all 1s in 2s compliment